- What is Amazon Web Services Support (AWS Support)?

-When you pre-pay for compute needs with EC2 and RDS Reserved Instances and ElastiCache Reserved Cache Nodes and are enrolled in an AWS Support tier, the one-time fee for your prepaid resources will be included in the calculation of your AWS usage in the month you purchase them.
-For customers who sign up for Enterprise and Business-level support after purchasing reserved resources, a prorated portion of the one-time fee paid will be included in the first month of AWS Support.
-The hourly usage charges for reserved resources will be included in the calculation of your AWS usage each month.
+When you prepay for compute needs with Amazon Elastic Compute Cloud (Amazon EC2) Reserved Instances, Amazon Relational Database Service (Amazon RDS) Reserved Instances, Amazon Redshift Reserved Instances, or Amazon ElastiCache Reserved Cache Nodes and are enrolled in a paid AWS Support plan, the one-time (upfront) charges for the prepaid resources are included in the calculation of your AWS Support charges in the month you purchase the resources.
+In addition, any hourly usage charges for reserved resources are included in the calculation of your AWS Support charges each month.

-On the first of each month (and upon signup) you'll be billed a minimum monthly service charge.
+In subsequent months, you will be billed the minimum for the following month in advance.
 If your usage-based charges exceed the minimum monthly service charge, you'll be billed for the difference at the end of the month.
 End of the month bills, being dated on the first of the following month, will thus reflect both the current month's usage-based charges as well as the following month's minimum monthly service charge.

 Reserved resource customers (EC2 and RDS Reserved Instances and ElastiCache Reserved Cache Nodes) should expect their prepaid amounts to be included in the usage-based component during the month they are purchased.

 To cancel a paid Support plan, switch to the Basic support plan:

 - Sign in to your AWS account with your root account credentials

 - On the Support plans page, choose Change plan

 - On the Change support plan page, select the Basic plan, and then choose Change plan